This release is only available for On-Demand customers.

-Sugar customers that are hosted on-demand cannot directly access their database's file system but can work with a Certified Sugar Partner to customize their Sugar deployment.
+Sugar customers that are hosted on Sugar's cloud service cannot directly access their database's file system but can work with a Certified Sugar Partner to customize their Sugar deployment.
 For a list of Certified Sugar Partners, please refer to the Partner Page to find a reselling partner to help with your development needs.

 The Sugar Developer Guide is an essential resource for developers who are new to Sugar or to CRM and web-based applications.
 It describes how to configure and customize the Sugar platform for a broad range of tasks applicable to any organization that has a need to manage business relationships with people.

 Sugar's user interface is dependent on the client (i.e. base, mobile, or portal) being used to access the system.
 Clients are the various platforms that use Sugar's APIs to render the user interface.
 Each platform type will have a specific path for its components.
 While the Developer Guide mainly covers the base client type, the following sections will outline the various metadata locations.